egnrse/configs/README.md

 - plugins.conf	 (plugins, including plugin keymappings)
 Many explanations are in the config files.

-This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm)  and some parts will not work with out this dependency.
+This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm)  and many parts will not work with out this dependency.
 See `https://wiki.hyprland.org/Useful-Utilities/Systemd-start/`

 #### Keymappings